RuiCunhaM/netronome-p4-documentation/docs/tips.md

 ## Maximum register size
 ---
-For some reason, the maximum size of a register is the maximum value of a signed integer aka `2,147,483,647`.
+The maximum number of values in a register is `2,147,483,647` a.k.a. maximum signed integer value.

 ---